HTTP-RPC/Kilo/README.md

 ### WebServiceProxy Class
 The `WebServiceProxy` class acts as a client-side invocation proxy for HTTP-RPC web services.
 Internally, it uses an instance of `HttpURLConnection` to send and receive data. `POST` requests are encoded as "multipart/form-data".

-`WebServiceProxy` provides a single constructor that takes the following arguments:
+The `WebServiceProxy` constructor accepts the following arguments:

 * `serverURL` - an instance of `java.net.URL` representing the URL of the server
 * `executorService` - an instance of `java.util.concurrent.ExecutorService` that is used to  dispatch service requests

+Optional connection and read timeout values may also be provided.

 Service operations are initiated by calling the `invoke()` method: